-There are many ways to charge for consultancy services, and yet almost each consultant-client relationship is unique, requiring a special treatment when the time for invoicing comes.
+There are many ways to charge for your consultancy work, and yet almost each consultant-client relationship is unique, requiring a special treatment when the time for invoicing comes.
 Keeping an overview of your contract agreements helps you better organise work, cover the costs and make sure there is a profit in there for the company.

-Time and material based invoicing
+1. Time and material based invoicing

 If you and your client agree upon time and material based invoicing, you multiply the number of hours spent on the tasks with the hourly rate and add the costs of the materials you use.
 If multiple people are working on the project, the hourly rates may vary and you must keep track of all of them.
-You usually calculate the internal cost (hours and materials spent) at the end of each month and charge it to your customer.
+You usually calculate the internal cost (hours and materials spent) at the end of each month and charge it to your customer

 This type of contract allows clients to buy and pay for a pool of working time and material in advance.
 Usually, the pre-paid hours are spent on smaller tasks, like fixes and phone or e-mail consultancies.
 When they get spent, clients usually buy a new batch.
 They might expect some sort of discount or advantage in the schedule.

-Projects based on fixed price
+3. Projects based on fixed price

 If a customer employs your consultancy services for a fixed price project, you have to estimate the number of hours you and your team will spend on it, the cost of materials you will use, and the cost of all the subcontractors you will work with.
 The best way to do this is to look for similar projects or bundles of tasks in your time tracking system and consult the team members for the time estimate.
 Set up a payment plan, if the project lasts longer.

 If your client requires your services on a regular basis, a retainer might be the best way to establish the business relationship.
 They can rely on you to provide them the service they need, and you can rely on a steady cash flow for the duration of the contract.
 Based on the time tracking data you will be able to accurately estimate the time and costs you will spend on the client’s tasks, and charge them on the monthly basis.
 But do not get too comfortable and keep an eye out for possible deviations.
 Let the client know you will have to charge for all the tasks that are not part of the retainer, or agree to balance the months when you spend less time with the months you get a bit busier.